yaesoubilab/TBABM/README.md

 ## Installing within SLURM environment

-In order to run TBABM on the cluster, you must compile the binaries in a similar environment to the one they will be executed on.
+In order to run TBABM on a SLURM-managed cluster, you must compile the binaries in a similar environment to the one they will be executed on.
+However, subtle differences in the architecture between the login nodes (the ones you `ssh` into), and the compute nodes, can lead to segmentation faults and odd bugs when running login-compiled code on a compute node.
+Therefore, starting an interactive session on a compute node and doing the compilation there will lead to better results.

 First, acquire an interactive allocation with several cores, to speed compile time.

 ```bash
 srun --pty -p interactive --cpus-per-task=8 --time=60 bash
 ```

-You should now be inside an interactive job allocation which will allow you to build binaries in the correct environment
+You should now be inside an interactive job allocation, which will allow you to build binaries in an appropriate environment.

 ### Installing dependencies

-TBABM references a few in-house libraries, **SimulationLib** and **StatisticalDistributionsLib**.
+TBABM references a few in-house libraries: **SimulationLib** and **StatisticalDistributionsLib**.
 They must be installed in a directory that TBABM's build system, **CMake**, can see when you are compiling the TBABM binary.

-First, we will create a temporary directory to compile all the software, and a `software/` directory to house the compiled binaries and headers.
+First, we will create a `tmp/` directory to compile all the software, and a `software/` directory to house the compiled binaries and headers.
 We'll also make a special variable, `$PREFIX`, to remind us of where `software/` is.

 ```bash
 mkdir ~/software ~/tmp && cd ~/tmp